janlelis/rg/README.md

 - Get some basic, but handy generators!
 - Delegate Angular/frontend library management to bower
 - Still live in Ruby land (you can do E2E testing using Capybara)

+You are invited to read [this blog post] for background information on this mindset, which could also be called the "CARB" stack.

 ## Setup